microsoft/code-with-engineering-playbook/docs/machine-learning/ml-profiling.md

 # Navigate to `http://localhost:6006/#pytorch_profiler`
 ```

-> Note: make sure to provide right parameters to the `torch.profiler.schedule`.
-Usually you need several steps of training to be profiled rather than the whole epoch.
+> Note: make sure to provide the right parameters to the `torch.profiler.schedule`.
+Usually you would need several steps of training to be profiled rather than the whole epoch.

 More information on *PyTorch profiler*: